 Found in Europe, North Africa and Asia.
 These medium-sized butterflies are not migratory, but they are strong fliers, resulting in increased genetic variation.

 Comma butterflies are identified by their prominent orange and dark brown / black wings.
 They can have a greenish coloured body.

 To reduce predation, both the larval and adult stages use protective camouflage.

 Larvae are coloured with brown and white specks are sometimes said to look like bird droppings.

 During the later stage of development, the larvae develop strong spines along their backs.

-They are woodland butterflies, living fa open forests with sunshine and moist soil.
+They are woodland butterflies, living in open forests with sunshine and moist soil.
 Commonly found in country lanes.

 They can feed on a variety of host plants, but show a preference for nettles.
 They also use elm and willow as food plants in their earlier, caterpillar stages of life.